b3omgyu/portfolio-sara-auditano/sar-tomography-thesis/README.md

 # SAR Tomography for Forest Monitoring

-Bachelor Thesis Project focused on SAR tomographic reconstruction for forest structure analysis.
+Bachelor Thesis – Telecommunications Engineering

 ## Overview

-This thesis investigates the use of Synthetic Aperture Radar (SAR) tomography techniques to reconstruct the vertical structure of forested areas using multi-baseline SAR acquisitions.
+This project focuses on SAR Tomography (TomoSAR) techniques for the three-dimensional reconstruction of forest structures using multi-baseline radar acquisitions.

+The work investigates the use of high-resolution spectral estimation algorithms, including:

+- MUSIC (Multiple Signal Classification)
+- Capon Beamforming (MVDR)

-The work focuses on the application of the MUSIC and Capon algorithms to estimate the vertical distribution of radar backscatter and identify forest canopy and ground components.
+for the estimation of vertical forest profiles and the separation of ground and canopy scattering components.

 ## Objectives

-* Understand SAR tomography principles
+- Study SAR and TomoSAR principles
-* Reconstruct vertical reflectivity profiles
+- Implement tomographic reconstruction algorithms in MATLAB
-* Compare MUSIC and Capon algorithms
+- Compare MUSIC and Capon approaches
-* Analyze forest structure from SAR data
+- Analyze forest vertical structure

-## Dataset

-TropiSAR Dataset

-* Acquired over tropical forest areas
-* Multi-baseline SAR acquisitions
-* Polarimetric SAR data

-## Methods

-### MUSIC Algorithm

-Multiple Signal Classification (MUSIC) was used to estimate the vertical reflectivity profile by separating signal and noise subspaces.

-### Capon Algorithm

-The Capon beamformer was implemented as an adaptive spectral estimation technique and compared with MUSIC results.
+- Support future biomass estimation applications

-## Software
+## Technologies

-* MATLAB
+- MATLAB
-* Signal Processing Toolbox
+- Signal Processing
-* SAR Data Processing
+- SAR Remote Sensing
+- Tomographic Reconstruction
+- Spectral Estimation

 ## Results

-The reconstructed tomographic profiles successfully identified the main scattering layers associated with:

-* Ground surface
-* Forest canopy

-The comparison between MUSIC and Capon highlighted the advantages and limitations of both approaches in terms of resolution and robustness.

-## Skills Developed

-* MATLAB Programming
-* Remote Sensing
-* SAR Signal Processing
-* Spectral Estimation
-* Scientific Data Analysis
+The analysis showed that:

+- MUSIC provided better separation between ground and canopy layers.
+- Two scatterers (NT=2) offered the best reconstruction quality.
+- Capon produced competitive results but was more sensitive to noise.

-## Academic Information
+## Thesis

-Bachelor Thesis in Telecommunications Engineering

 University of Naples Parthenope

+Bachelor Thesis:
+"Tomografia SAR per il monitoraggio delle foreste"

 ## Author

 Sara Auditano